amberjohnsonsmile/collaborating-kyle-and-amber/README.md

 ### Task 1 -- Kyle
 You should create an array of objects.
 Each object should have a name and age.

+### Task 2 -- Amber
+Slack your partner.
+You should both create a new CSS file.
+Link to it from one of your HTML files.